FrogletApps/Name_Generator/README.md

 # Name Generator
-Some code to generate random names
+A webapp for generating random names